Wasps & Hornets

 Mud daubers: These nests are found commonly in attics where they are plastered against the underside of the roof and other structural timbers.
 The nests should be approached with caution.

-Call Ideal pest controll to eliminate them from your home and business
+Call Ideal pest control to eliminate them from your home and business today!